 Then choose the deployment share path and click on next.

-Then provide the path name of the deployment share, click next button and define the description according to the choice and click next.
+Then provide the path name of the deployment share, click the next button, define the description according to the choice, and click next.

-In option tab choose the correct option according to the requirement and click next.
+Choose the correct option according to the requirement in the options tab and click next.

 Verify the settings according to the custom settings on the summary page and click next.

-Once deployment share created successfully then click on finish.
-Now new deployment share will be created as below.
+Once deployment share is created successfully, then click on finish.
+Now new deployment share will be made as below.

 Import Operating System

-Expand the deployment share, go to the Operating System step and right click select Import Operating System option.
+Expand the deployment share, go to the Operating System step, and select the Import Operating System option to right-click.

-Select Full set of source files if you are capturing the image from the CD, DVD drive.
+Select the Full set of source files if you capture the CD or DVD drive image.
 Then click next.